pantheon-systems/documentation/source/content/debug-cache.md

 ---

 ## Before You Begin
-First, verify caching configuring to ensure anonymous caching is enabled.
+First, verify caching configuration to ensure anonymous caching is enabled.
 Then test to determine if CDN caching is working on your site:

 - Enable anonymous caching within Drupal, [details](/drupal-cache)
 - WordPress sites on Pantheon have anonymous caching enabled by default, [details](/wordpress-cache-plugin)